nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 This happened when I went to get my prescription refilled at the local pharmacy.

-* My local pharmacy is confused about whether this drug is $10 or $80
 * Whatever caused the $10 price didn't happen when I went to fill the second time
-* The person at my local pharmacy has no idea how prices are set at the pharmacy, and suggested I call the insurance company
+* The person at my local pharmacy had no idea how the $10 price happened, and thought the insurance company would know

 ## Round 2 of failures